shirtable/python-novice/07-exercises.md

 ----------------
 The first exercise might be too tough for everyone to complete by themselves.
 We should walk through it, but the solution should be driven by suggestions from the class.

+The students probably have enough information to complete subsequent exercises.

 1. Create a function that reads the data from the file and create a list of dictionaries.
 2. Determine the number of babies born in 2012.
 3. Determine the number of female babies born in 2012.